Weighted Grade Calculator

 3. Enter Data: Enter the assignment grades and their specific weights to instantly see your real-time normalized semester percentage and letter grade.

-Our algorithm automatically detects the Total Weight Entered.
-If your weights add up to only 50%, we normalize your score against that 50%.
+Our calculator checks the Total Weight Entered.
+If you only have 50% of your grades back, it measures your score against that 50%.

 Grade = (G1 × W1) + (G2 × W2) + ...
 W1 + W2 + ...